freeCodeCamp/guide/src/pages/computer-hardware/index.md

 ---
 ## Computer Hardware

-In this section, we explore the various hardware components of modern computers.
+In this section, we will explore the various hardware components of modern computers.

 ## Parts of a Personal Computer